 We completely agree with the sentiments of the reviewer that this manuscript is appropriate for a software note.
 The manuscript was originally submitted as a software note, not a full paper.
 Its objectives were to describe a significantly updated POETs approach, make the community aware of JuPOETs (which we feel could be widely valuable), and more broadly to introduce Julia to the systems biology community.
 Thus, we feel this note is an important contribution to the systems biology literature.
 Toward this argument:

 JuPOETs is simple to use, platform independent and open source.
 While there are other multiobjective algorithms and implementations available, these are often not source controlled/distributed on GitHub, they require either manual C completion or a compatible platform to run a precompiled binary, or they require a costly commercial environment, such as MATLAB, to run.
-JuPOETs does not suffer from these disadvantages; it is simple to install into any Julia installation on any platform/system, it is distribution is centrally managed on GitHub and its is completely free and open source.
+JuPOETs does not suffer from these disadvantages; it is simple to install into any Julia installation on any platform/system, it is distribution is centrally managed on GitHub and it is completely free and open source.
 Lastly, as the examples demonstrated it is also highly flexible.
 The learning curve to become productive in Julia is low (similar to MATLAB), thus, we feel researchers in the field can easily adapt JuPOETs to their problems.

 Julia is a quickly growing high-performance computing platform that could be important to the community.
 Julia is a relatively new general purpose computing language.
 However, it has experienced significant growth and adaption in the broader scientific community as a viable alternative to Matlab, Python and even C codes.
 In a recent InfoWorld article (Languages on the rise: Julia, Go, Kotlin ... and assembly?
 Paul Krill, 9/16/16) regarding the most recent Tiobe language rankings: